alorenz465446/Amazon_Vine_Analysis/README.md

 The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt)

+Ho: no differences in vine 5star vine reviews (paid vs. unpaid)
+Ha: there is a difference

+finding: The percentage of 5 star ratings is the same when comparing vine reviews to not_vine reviews

+There is a reason to believe that 5star ratings are tied to whether reviewers are paid or unpaid

 # Final Conclusion & Additional Thoughts

 ...